DigitalTailorsdxb/premium-landscapes/replit.md

 ## Current Status
 ✅ **Complete & Production-Ready** - All 19 pages built and functional across mobile/desktop
-✅ **Quote System Ready** - 5-step conversational quote form with n8n webhook integration (just needs webhook URL) ✅ **Single Estimated Pricing** - Shows one figure (e.g., £11,100) instead of ranges ✅ **Demo Mode Active** - Shows mock quote until n8n webhook URL configured in `scripts/config.js`
+✅ **Quote System Ready** - 5-step conversational quote form with n8n webhook integration configured ✅ **Dedicated Area Input Fields** - Each product now has a dedicated area/size input field for more accurate quotes ✅ **Enhanced Confidence Score** - Dynamic scoring (30-95%) based on completeness of information provided ✅ **Single Estimated Pricing** - Shows one figure (e.g., £11,100) instead of ranges ✅ **n8n Integration Active** - Webhook URL: https://digitaltailorsdxb.app.n8n.cloud/webhook/premium-landscapes-quote

 ## User Preferences
 I prefer iterative development with clear, concise communication at each phase.
 Please ask before making major architectural changes or integrating new third-party services.
 Ensure all code is cleanly commented and follows a mobile-first approach.
 I value detailed explanations for complex integrations and architectural decisions.
 Do not make changes to files outside the specified scope for a given task without explicit approval.